I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/nf-strmini-streamclassdevicenotification.md

 <p>None</p>

 ## -remarks
 <p>The minidriver uses this routine for requests or events that apply to the minidriver as a whole.
-Stream-specific requests or events use <a href="https://msdn.microsoft.com/library/windows/hardware/ff568266">StreamClassStreamNotification</a>.</p>

-<p>The minidriver uses this routine for requests or events that apply to the minidriver as a whole.
-Stream-specific requests or events use <a href="https://msdn.microsoft.com/library/windows/hardware/ff568266">StreamClassStreamNotification</a>.</p>
+Stream-specific requests or events use <a href="..\strmini\nf-strmini-streamclassstreamnotification.md">StreamClassStreamNotification</a>.</p>

 ## -requirements
 <table>